XOOMAR

 “This administration, [the] president, from day one has been against burdensome, onerous, bureaucratic red tape.
 We are not in the business of picking winners and losers.”

 That posture now sits beside a harder fact: the federal government has already intervened in model launches.
-PYMNTS notes that Krishnan’s comments came weeks after the government forced Anthropic to pull the latest version of its Mythos model and paused the launch of OpenAI’s 5.6.
+PYMNTS notes that Krishnan’s comments came weeks after the government forced Anthropic to pull the latest version of its Mythos model and paused OpenAI’s 5.6 launch.

 So the White House is not saying AI should face no checks.
 It is saying those checks should not look like formal licensing.